Yashi-tech-ai/Data-Structure-and-algorithms-/readme.md

 # My DSA Practice

-This repository contains my data structures and algorithms practice.
+This repository contains my data structures and algorithms concepts and leetcode problems .

 ## Folders
 - C++ → Solutions in C++ language , also contains STL.